JuneWprog/nextjs-tutorial/README.md

 ### 5.4 Handling Errors in Nested Routes

 - Errors always bubble up to find the closest parent error boundary
-- error file handles errors not just for its own folder, but for all the nested children segments below it too
+- error file handles errors not just for its folder, but for all the nested children segments below it too

-### 5.5 Handling Errors in layouts
+### 5.5 Handling Errors in Layouts

-- error file can not catch the error from the layout file at the same level
+- Error file can not catch the error from the layout file at the same level
-- The error will be handled by the parent error file
+- The parent error file will handle the error

 ### 5.6 Handling global errors

-- Since error file can not catch the error from the layout, what about the rootlayout?
+- Since the error file can not catch the error from the layout, what about the root layout?
 - global-error.tsx in root directory will handle it